madsys-dev/Falcon/README.md

 ```
 For more information, please refer to https://github.com/baotonglu/dash.

+If installing Dash is difficult, you can use Rust indexes directly to test Falcon.

 ## Settings

 We use NVM in DAX mode enabled with the following commands.